SetVenue Cookie Policy

 - Hotjar, FullStory, LogRocket, Microsoft Clarity, Smartlook, Mouseflow, or any session-replay, screen-recording, scroll-tracking, or mouse-movement-tracking tool;

-- Any advertising network, retargeting tag, affiliate tracker, or third-party social-login button that would set cookies on your device on setvenue.com.
+- Any advertising network, retargeting tag, affiliate tracker, or third-party social-login widget that would set cookies on your device on setvenue.com.
+(SetVenue does offer a redirect-based "Continue with Google" sign-in: the sign-in happens on Google's own pages, and that flow does not set Google cookies on setvenue.com.)

 A small number of third-party services that we use to operate the Service may set their own cookies in specific, narrow contexts: